monadius/vscode-hol-light/README.md

 If a HOL Light server is active then hover messages are provided for all global definitions which are available in the current HOL Light session.

+## Goal View

+The extension includes a special view for displaying the current goals.
+This view can be shown by clicking the book icon in the editor toolbar.
+Alternatively, it can be shown by executing the command `HOL Light: Show HOL Light Goals` from the command palette.
+The goal view requires an active HOL Light server.
+It is automatically updated after each successful tactic execution.
+It is also possible to refresh the view manually by clicking the refresh button.

 ## Interactive Notebooks

 It is possible to open HOL Light files as interactive notebooks by right cliking a HOL Light file and selecting `Open with...` and then selecting `HOL Light Notebook`.
 Notebook cells contain statements separated by `;;`.
 In order to execute notebook cells, it is required to start a HOL Light server.